-"The blue flames rising from the mountains, the burning town, the flying inhabiharbor made a sight never to be forgotton.
-We had absolutely no warning of the terrible disaster.
-The direction of the shock seemed to be from north to south.
-A vol. fast approaching for a count of the vote. a cano twenty-eight miles to the north of Mr. Edmunds had drafted his bill for the where we were, which had long been quieblostoral Commission and it was referred scent, broke out again.
-The greatest clevation of the tidal wave that followed was about sixty feet over the highest part of the town.
+"The blue flames rising from the moun tains, the burning town, the flying inhabitants and the unmanageable vessels in the harbor made a sight never to be forgotton.
+We had absolutely no warning of the terwhich would solidify the party.
+The session was drifting on and the day seemed to be from north to south.
+A volrible disaster.
+The direction of the shock about sixty feet over the highest part of the town.
 The place was a considerable depot for guano.
 All the guano boats, condensers and machines were totally destroyed.
 The actual loss must have been very great and the damage to the town will not be repaired for many years.
 We had twenty-one men, all told, on the Alida, and none were lost.
 The American Consul at Callao took charge of us and sent us home.
 For a fortnight after the tidal wave had occurred there were severe shocks of earthquake along the coast of Peru.
-We often experience slight shocks in sailing in those regions, but I never saw ery pound of fruit use one quarter of a the like of this before and never want to experience it again "

-RECIPE WORTH TEN DOLLARS .- Take one part (by weight) rosin, one part beeswax, and four parts good fresh or sound lard.
+We often experience slight shocks in sailing in those regions, but I never saw the like of this before and never want to experience it again " RECIPE WORTH TEN DOLLARS .- Take one part (by weight) rosin, one part beeswax, and four parts good fresh or sound lard.
 Mix and melt together over a slow fire, so as to be sure not to burn the mixture.
 It makes an ointment that is superior to anything that I have ever seen tried for the flesh of either horses or cattle, for either fresh or old sores, and is especially good to remove old dry scabs.
 It softens the scab, and it comes, off leaving the skin soft and tough.
 The mixture is the best thing I ever used for boots or shoes for outdoor wear, as it makes spongy leather water-proof, and hard leather soft.